x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * ./{File}.ps1

 # Change log
-v1.6.2-sweet-kisses rolled out
+v1.6.2.1-sweet-kisses easter release rolled out
 * Easter egg embeded for mil, defensie, defense, sandbox envo.
-* Gaslighting windows whith legit processes to find suitable ways.
-* gaslighting windows to gain NT-AUTH/system
-* Better obfuscations to evade AV|EDR|XDR
-* Changed sl0p-uacb.cs overall
-* changed Multi-UAC-Bypass.ps1 overall
+* Easter eggs for many to be collected, gotta collect em all XD

 # Additional fixes:
 * Added powershell check for the .ps1 file (checks for powershell v1, v2, v7) This will fix the issue for 23h2 with the powershell path.